 - Add Oreo topping, whipped cream, and a cherry

-You can get a breakfast bagel sandwich at Chick-fil-A with a few customization tweaks.
+You can get a breakfast bagel sandwich at Chick-fil-A with a few customization hacks for just over $5.

 - Order an Egg White Grill